di37/langchain-tutorial-deeplearning-ai/README.md

 ## LangChain for LLM Application Development

-Practicing Hands from the tutorial - https://learn.deeplearning.ai/langchain/lesson/1/introduction
+Practicing Hands on from topics of the short course - [LLM Application Development](https://learn.deeplearning.ai/langchain/).